Recreation and Leisure Services

 - Supplemental work is assessed, and the final grade is posted.

-- If successful in completing the supplemental work for the course, the failing course grade will be upgraded to the minimal passing grade for the course.
+- If successful in completing the supplemental work for the course, the failing course grade will be upgraded to the minimum passing grade for the course.

 Community Service Students in one-year certificate, one-year graduate certificate and two-year diploma programs may receive up to a maximum of two (2) supplemental evaluations while in the program.